 - Limited foot traffic

-How to Plant Bulbs in the Lawn
+How to Plant Bulbs

 - To make your bulbs look like they spread naturally, grab a handful and let them drop from about waist height.
 Plant them where they land.

 - Water your bulbs regularly after planting.

-To keep your bulbs thriving, you need to allow the foliage to yellow and begin to die back, before mowing.
-This usually takes up to a month, for small bulbs.
+Mowing can be tricky, especially if you happen to have a wet spring and a lush lawn.
+Even if the flowers stand only a few inches high, the foliage that persists will often shoot up several inches after flowering.
+To keep your bulbs thriving, you need to allow the foliage to yellow and begin to die back before mowing.
+This usually takes up to a month for small bulbs.